zopefoundation/zope.interface/docs/verify.rst

    ...     def x(self):
    ...         raise AttributeError
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The module.IFoo.x attribute was not provided.
+   The object <...Foo...> has failed to implement interface ...IFoo: The module.IFoo.x attribute was not provided.

 Any other exception raised by a property will propagate to the caller of